TPL-515/Lab2/README.md

 2) Update the asset to include a warning statement if the dataframe has more than 2 rows.

-3) Update the asset to include an error statement that throws if the dataframe has more than 2 rows.
+3) Update the asset to include an error statement that throws if the dataframe has more than 2 columns.

-4) Update the asset to include a critical error statement if the dataframe has more than 2 rows
+4) Update the asset to include a critical error statement if the dataframe has more than 2 rows and 2 columns.